What Is a Sinking Fund? Definition, Categories & Examples

 Sinking funds aren’t complicated once you get the hang of using them.
 However, if you’re just starting out, you’re probably asking yourself a few of these common questions.

-What expenses should I use sinking funds for?
+What expense categories should I use sinking funds for?

 How you use your sinking funds is really up to you.
 Your sinking funds don’t have to be exactly the same as your friend’s or neighbor’s funds.
 Some people have sinking funds for things that might be considered emergencies, like repairing a car.
 Others would just use an emergency fund for a big car repair.

 Tailor your sinking funds to your current financial situation.
 If you have an older, high-mileage car, starting a car repair sinking fund might be wise.
 However, if you have a newer car, you might not need a car repair sinking fund.